 Our Spring field trip offerings are listed below.
-The accompanying lessons plans are a sample of the lessons present and the content of each field Trip my vary slightly based on the instructor presenting and individual class needs.
-To customize a lesson or additional content not listed please contact the Field Trip Coordinator
+The accompanying lessons plans are a sample of the lessons present and the content of each field trip might vary slightly based on the instructor presenting and individual class needs.
+To customize a lesson or additional content not listed please contact the CSEO Director

 Field trips are available to schools in the CCISD and GOISD school districts.

-Cost: The field trips are $40 per class (up to 30 students).
-The CCISD will invoice each school at the end of
+Cost: The field trips are $50 per class (up to 30 students).
+The CSEO will invoice each school at the end of

 the season for the total number of field trips provided for each school during that season.

 What is metamorphosis?
 Students will explore the life cycles of familiar wildlife and understand that living things grow and change.
-They will go on a hunt to find small insects and determine if they are adults or not.
-Standards addressed: 1-LS3-1
+They will go on a hunt to find small insects (moths, butterflies, caterpillars, ants, and black flies) to determine if they are adults or not.
+[Option to extend and use insect nets, bug boxes.]

 What is soil?
 How can soil be described according to texture?
 Does water move through different soil types faster?
 What kinds of organisms live in soil?
 Students will conduct an investigation to describe various soil types and compare percolation rates.
 Standards addressed: 5-PS1-3, 5-ESS2-1